 Set vehicles to maintenance mode in good time

 Determine internal responsibility for carrying out the tire change (e.g. transport of vehicles to the workshop, handling with the workshop, etc.)

 Winter tires are not mandatory in every country - so it depends on the country in which you operate your service.
 However, to ensure safe vehicles, you should tire your vehicles according to the weather and conditions even if there is no official obligation.

-Here is an overview of legal regulations for selected countries (as of October 2022, no guarantee):
+Below is an overview of legal regulations for passenger cars in selected countries (as of August 2023, no guarantee).

 Battery Replacement in Micro Mobility Sharing

 Many of the micro mobility vehicles offered in sharing operations are electric, i.e. battery-powered.
 To keep them roadworthy, you as the provider must therefore ensure that the battery is charged at all times.
 This may also affect your OBU, as the ILOCKIT locks for bicycles, for example, also need to be charged regularly.

 Depending on the OBU used, the charge status of a vehicle can be viewed on the portal and in the app.
 If the scooters or vehicles are not sufficiently charged, this may lead to dissatisfaction among users or even discourage them from booking.